-Even if there was a substantial delay in filing a habeas petition, a petitioner can overcome the timeliness bar by showing that there was good cause for the delay.17 “A petitioner may establish good cause by showing particular circumstances to justify substantial delay.”18 In In re Douglas, the California appellate court held that there was a substantial delay where petitioner filed his habeas corpus petition in 2010, approximately 13 years after entering a guilty plea on December 18, 1997.19 Moreover, the court determined there was not good cause for the delay where the petitioner knew or should have known the basis of his claim for relief the day after he entered his guilty plea.20
+Even if there was a substantial delay in filing a habeas petition, a petitioner can overcome the timeliness bar by showing that there was good cause for the delay.17 “A petitioner may establish good cause by showing particular circumstances to justify substantial delay.”18 In In re Douglas, the California appellate court held that there was a substantial delay when the petitioner filed his habeas corpus petition in 2010, approximately 13 years after entering a guilty plea on December 18, 1997.19 Moreover, the court determined there was no good cause for the delay where the petitioner knew or should have known the basis of his claim for relief the day after he entered his guilty plea.20

-On the other hand, in In re Sanders, the California Supreme Court determined that a substantial delay existed where petitioner filed his habeas corpus petition over nine years after the reply brief on appeal was filed.21 Notwithstanding, the court held there was good cause for the substantial delay based on counsel abandoning petitioner during the habeas proceedings.22 The court determined that abandonment by counsel constitutes good cause for delay when (1) counsel does “nothing to commence a habeas corpus investigation, or otherwise failed even to acknowledge his or her habeas corpus responsibilities”; or (2) “when counsel ceases representation before he or she should have done so (i.e., before investigation is complete, and/or before counsel has a reasonable basis upon which to conclude that no potentially meritorious habeas corpus issue exists).”23
+On the other hand, in In re Sanders, the California Supreme Court determined that a substantial delay existed where the petitioner filed his habeas corpus petition over nine years after the reply brief on appeal was filed.21 Notwithstanding, the court held there was good cause for the substantial delay based on counsel abandoning the petitioner during the habeas proceedings.22 The court determined that abandonment by counsel constitutes good cause for delay when (1) counsel does “nothing to commence a habeas corpus investigation, or otherwise failed even to acknowledge his or her habeas corpus responsibilities”; or (2) “when counsel ceases representation before he or she should have done so (i.e., before the investigation is complete, and/or before counsel has a reasonable basis upon which to conclude that no potentially meritorious habeas corpus issue exists).”23

 Additionally, in In re Robbins, the California Supreme Court recognized that “the avoidance of piecemeal presentation of claims” may be a good cause for delay:

-In other words, if, for example, a petitioner has investigated and “perfected”-i.e., completed written factual and legal argumentation regarding-three claims (A, B, and C) but he or she is continuing to conduct a bona fide “ongoing investigation” into another potential claim (D), the petitioner’s “delayed” presentation of the former claims in a joint petition containing all four claims may be justified by “good cause”.24
+In other words, if, for example, a petitioner has investigated and “perfected,” i.e. completed, written factual and legal argumentation regarding three claims (A, B, and C) but he or she is continuing to conduct a bona fide “ongoing investigation” into another potential claim (D), the petitioner’s “delayed” presentation of the former claims in a joint petition containing all four claims may be justified by “good cause”.24

-4. Exception #2 – Innocence or “error of constitutional magnitude”
+4. Exception #2 — Innocence or “Error of Constitutional Magnitude”